20th Annual ~ 2018

 “Gloria, Ted and I were so active in trying to achieve restoration in the Historic District.
 One day, over a glass of wine at the bar, we decided to have a little candlelight tour.
 We did it all ourselves and had a few houses, dragging our friends in to guide.
 Then we added a luncheon at Park Place.
 Oh, the first year we had a carol sing in the lawn of Park Place and lit a tree on Friday evening.
 It was grand.”

-Sisters Gloria and Marcia Miele, owners of the Peter Herdic House Restaurant and other West Fourth Street mansions, and Edward (Ted) Lyon, Jr., also a Historic District property owner, share Young’s passion for historic preservation.
+Sisters Gloria and Marcia Miele, then owners of the Peter Herdic House Restaurant and other West Fourth Street mansions, and Edward (Ted) Lyon, Jr., also a Historic District property owner, shared Young’s passion for historic preservation.
+Sadly, Ted and Marcia have since passed.

 Energy and enthusiasm spread, as the small group of determined mansion rescuers grew.
 They added new events to the tours to maintain public intrigue, such as a crafts fair in the gothic gym at Trinity Episcopal Church.